darrenklein/git-to-json/README.md

 ### Options

-As noted, the default behavior is to create a file named `git-commit-info.js` in a directory in your project's root named `git-commit-info/`.
-You can customize the names of the file and directory with the following options:
+As noted, the default behavior is to create a file named `git-commit-info.js` in your project's root directory.
+You can also provide an optional directory and customize the file's name with the following options:

 ``` SH
 --dir      specify the name of the directory